“Cry of Nineveh”

 The latest novel by Joyce Coronel

 I’d been writing for the newspaper for years, but when I stumbled on an amazing story of faith, I knew it was much bigger than just one article.
 That’s how an apostolate of building solidarity with the persecuted Christians of Iraq and my first novel, “A Martyr’s Crown” were born.
-“Cry of Nineveh,” a second novel, debuts Friday, Nov.
-18, 2016, at 7 p.m. at St. Mary’s High School, 2525 N. Third St., Phoenix.
+“Cry of Nineveh,” a second novel, was released Nov.
+18, 2016.

 As with “A Martyr’s Crown,” the new book is based on years of interviews with Christians who have fled the violence and persecution in their native Iraq.

 While the world was initially shocked by the takeover of Mosul by ISIS, people have now turned their eyes to other issues.
-Whether it’s the upcoming presidential election, police shootings or the Olympics, the ongoing injustice against Christians has been largely forgotten.
+Whether it’s the latest political scandal, the immigration debate or other headlines, the ongoing injustice against Christians has been largely forgotten.